 What's the next step?

-After attending some introductory classes and feeling like you've learned some of the basics of the yoga practice, you're now ready to take the next step.
+After attending some introductory yoga classes and feeling like you've learned some of the basics of the yoga practice, you're now ready to take the next step.
 Refer to the yoga schedule and the list of class offerings.
 See what other styles of Yoga are offered and what would be the next logical step forward on your yoga journey.
 If you started with an intro class, you're now ready for something that has some more movement and more postures.
 Refer again, though, to your personal needs.
 If you desire more physical exercise to gain strength, flexibility, and agility, your next class can be one that moves slightly quicker than an intro class.
 This next-level class should still focus on the breath, limitations in the body, alignment, safety, and well-instructed flow so that you can continue to gain experience.
 After practicing here for several weeks or months, move on to the next level.
 This also goes for yoga classes where the intention is around relaxation, restoration, and meditation.
 Inquire about courses that offer an introduction to mindfulness meditation.
 Seek out classes that are specifically designed to restore and heal the entire body.
 These yoga classes will have minimal movement; the focus is on relaxing the mind and body.

 Related article: Therapeutic yoga